genropy/genropy_saved/docs/genro/database/packages/main.rst

     **custom_type_CUSTOMNAME** (*self*)

-    With this method you can create your own :ref:`datatype`.
+    A method of the :class:`DbColumnObj <gnr.sql.gnrsqlmodel.DbColumnObj>` class performed during the execution of the :meth:`doInit() <gnr.sql.gnrsqlmodel.DbColumnObj.doInit>` method.

-    ``CUSTOMNAME`` is the name you choose for your custom type.
+    With this method you can create your own :ref:`datatype`; ``CUSTOMNAME`` is the name you choose for your custom type.

     This method returns a ``dict`` through which you can modify the features of your custom type.
 In particular: